 What is a Brachial Plexus Injury?

 In the most severe cases, a brachial plexus injury occurs when the nerves are compressed, stretched, severed, or torn from the spinal cord.
 Minor brachial plexus injuries are potentially treatable; however, serious injuries can leave one or both baby’s arms paralyzed, with loss of function and feeling.
-Surgical procedures are available to attempt to resolve these birth injuries including muscle transfers, nerve grafts, and nerve transfers, which can help restore arm function.
-Unfortunately, however, in babies and children these treatments may not be viable options and the injuries can be permanent.
-Whether or not a surgical option is available for birth injury victims, the upset and stress of caring for an injured newborn, plus the costs of ongoing medical care can rob families of the happy memories they deserve during their child’s precious formative years.
+Surgical procedures are available to attempt to resolve these birth injuries, including muscle transfers, nerve grafts, and nerve transfers, which can help restore arm function.
+Unfortunately, however, in babies and children, these treatments may not be viable options, and the injuries can be permanent.
+Whether or not a surgical option is available for birth injury victims, the upset and stress of caring for an injured newborn, plus the costs of ongoing medical care, can rob families of the happy memories they deserve during their child’s precious formative years.